Year Founded

 Following a SPAC merger with Aspirational Consumer Lifestyle in July 2021, Wheels Up is a pure-play publicly traded private jet operator and broker.

-It trades on the NYSE under the symbol UP.
+It trades on the New York Stock Exchange (NYSE) under the symbol UP.

-Wheels Up Experience Inc. is the new name of Wheels Up Partners Holdings LLC following its merger with Aspirational Consumer Lifestyle Corp in July 2021, making it a public company.
+Wheels Up Experience Inc. is the new name of Wheels Up Partners Holdings LLC, following its merger with Aspirational Consumer Lifestyle Corp. in July 2021, which made it a public company.

-In 2022, it was the third largest charter/fractional operator in the U.S., behind NetJets and Flexjet.
+In 2022, it was the third-largest charter and fractional operator in the U.S., behind NetJets and Flexjet.

-In a 20-month span through January 2021, it acquired TMC Jets, tech platform Avianis, Delta Private Jets, Gama Aviation Signature, and Mountain Aviation.
-In February 2022, it acquired Alanate Air Charter, adding 12 light jets.
+In 20 months through January 2021, it acquired TMC Jets, tech platform Avianis, Delta Private Jets, Gama Aviation Signature, and Mountain Aviation.
+In February 2022, it acquired Alanate Air Charter, adding 12 light jets to its fleet.

 The acquisition of Delta Private Jets made Delta Air Lines the largest shareholder in the company.
 (Review private jet fractional and membership company M&A activity with our PRIVATE AVIATION DEAL BOOK.)